ksehrawat/Machine-Learning-Practical-Application-1/README.md

 # Machine-Learning-Practical-Application-1
-Github repository for the Machine Learning Project Practical Application 1
+Github repository for the Practical Application 1 for the Module 1